What does FR stand for?

 Yes.
 These workers are taking the risk of having their arms severely burned in the event of an accident.
 It's quite simple: the more “coverage” that you have, the safer you will be.

-My company purchases our FRC directly from FR garment manufacturers… why rent/lease these garments?
+My company purchases our FRC directly from FR garment manufacturers… why rent or lease these garments?

-With Rent/Lease, there's virtually no upfront investment.
+With rent or lease, there's virtually no upfront investment.
 Renting or Leasing FR garments eliminates the capital investment of purchasing FR safety garments.
 UniFirst will repair or replace damaged garments, reducing costs.
 We use only the detergents and washing procedures that are recommended for FR garments.
 UniFirst manages the procurement and receiving process of these expensive garments.
+See our rental catalog for FR shirts, pants, coveralls and jackets.
 There are many advantages of having us do what we do best.
 It's called: SERVICE.